Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex01_Deploy_Defender_Endpoint.md

 You start by initializing the Defender for the Endpoint environment.
 Next, you onboard the initial devices for your deployment by running the onboarding script on the devices.
 You configure security for the environment.
 Lastly, you create Device groups and assign the appropriate devices.

->**Important:** The lab Virtual Machines are used through different modules.
-SAVE your virtual machines.
-If you exit the lab without saving, you will be required to re-run some configurations again.
+>**Important:** The lab Virtual Machines are used across different modules.
+Be sure to **SAVE** your virtual machines.
+If you exit the lab without saving, you will need to re-run some configurations when you return.

 ## Lab objectives
 In this lab, you will perform the following: